-Taxis (出租车) are convenient and are available at all hours.
+Taxis (出租车) are are available at all hours yet sometimes difficult to get in major cities due to the preferred DiDi service (see below).
 Starting fares differ from each city and may be as cheap as RMB 6 in a small city and RMB 17 in Shanghai for flag fall.
 Average total taxi cost in downtown Shanghai is usually less than RMB 25.

 Your driver will not speak English.
 Keep the name of your hotel or destination written down in Chinese characters.
 A mobile phone text message, brochure, business card or receipt will also work well.
 Then you can easily show it to a driver.

 Be warned, flagging a taxi in the street in Beijing and Shanghai these days is difficult – have patience.
 Most use various Chinese only smartphone apps to be pre-booked.
 While technically illegal for them to do this, they keep their light on to reduce police detection, and will not stop if booked.

 Taxis are metered, so just get in the taxi and pay the fare when you get out.
 The machine will also print out receipts automatically for you if you need it.
 Get your receipt (in case you want to make a complaint later, track something you forgot in the taxi or for reimbursement purposes) by saying “FaPiao” or gesturing at the meter and making a writing motion.